Beginner15 min read

 Skipping the Numbers: Buying based on emotion ("I love this neighborhood!") rather than cash flow analysis.
 Every property must pass your financial criteria.

 Underestimating Expenses: New investors budget for mortgage and maybe taxes.
 They forget insurance, vacancy, maintenance, CapEx, property management, and miscellaneous costs.
-Use Investra to run complete expense projections.
+Use Investra AI to run complete expense projections.

 Overpaying Because You're Excited: Your first deal should be a good deal, not just any deal.
 Walking away from properties that don't meet your criteria is a skill, not a failure.